djalbat/highmark-fonts/README.md

 tar xzvf cm_unicode-0.7.0-pfb.tar.gz
 ```

-To compress them all, use `woff2_compress` utility again.
+To convert them all to Woff2 format, use the `woff2_compress` utility:

 ```
 for filename in *; do woff2_compress "${filename}"; done